IdanDavidOr/Realtime_Video_AI_Analysis/README.md

-# Real-Time Video Analysis 'ןאי YOLO
+# Real-Time Video Analysis with YOLO
 ## Submission by: Idan David Or Lavi

 ---